 - The moderate risk associated.
-Various kinds of risk involved are interest risks, credit risks, reinvestment risks.
+Various kinds of risks involved are interest risks, credit risks, reinvestment risks.

 Balanced (Hybrid) Funds

-- Investments are made in both equity and debt markets, thus balancing the effects of two.
+- Investments are made in both equity and debt markets, thus balancing the effects of the two.

 Mutual Fund Types based on Structure

 - The main feature is that the units are available for purchase or redemption (sale or transfer) through the year.

 - No limits on investment or term of investment or reinvestment.

 - No fixed maturity period enables the investors to encash their investments as per will.

 - Mostly require pro-active management and therefore mostly professionals (fund managers) charge some fee in consonance with the job profile.